Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

-\paragraph{Fare-setting.} The alliance sets fares over the integrated network.
-Some MOD operators might set time-varying fares on their independently operated network.
-In particular, TNCs may implement fare multipliers to manage two-sided markets between drivers and riders \citep{ckw2017}.
-In a pricing alliance, however, the MOD operator is a contractor to the transit agency and consequently agrees to set time- and demand-homogeneous fares over allied network.
-This agreement facilitates transparent communication with passengers who can easily anticipate public sector prices, and it also allows the transit operator to set a budget for the alliance with higher confidence.
-We also assume that each operator is capable of serving all demand redistribution that occurs as a result of the newly set fares, and that capacity reallocation is therefore unnecessary to consider in the pricing alliance design process. \cite{sl2022} make a similar assumption: they assume a constant marginal cost due to market shares that do not change significantly.
-From a transit perspective, this implies that the fixed-route options (e.g., buses) have low load factors to start with, especially in and near transit deserts; on the MOD side, it implies that the operators have large driver pools driven by private market dynamics.
-In summary, we assume that the load difference on the integrated network when transitioning from non-cooperative to allied fare-setting will not impose a large enough change in network utilization to necessitate consideration of the associated resource allocation decisions.
-In the practical case study of Section \ref{S:results}, we validate this assumption by showing that the potential pricing alliances indeed do not pose a risk of over-saturating the integrated infrastructure.
+\paragraph{Fare-setting.} {Many MOD operators set time-varying fares on their independently operated networks.} In particular, TNCs implement fare multipliers to manage two-sided markets between drivers and riders \citep{ckw2017}.
+In a pricing alliance, however, the MOD operator is a contractor to the transit agency and consequently must agree to set time- and demand-homogeneous fares over the allied network.
+This facilitates transparent communication with passengers who can easily anticipate public sector prices, and also allows the transit operator to set a budget for the alliance with higher confidence. { Further, we model binary discount options over route categories to allow the alliance to fine-tune passenger traffic toward optimizing system-wide benefits.
+Consistent with practice, we elect to use binary, rather than continuous, discounts to maintain an interpretable and equitable rules-based fare structure (e.g., ``30\% off of route types A, B, and C,'' vs. ``22.37\% off of route type A, 3.42\% off of B, 35.91\% off of C'')}.